leandrofavarin/leandrofavarin.github.io/_posts/2019-09-22-sqldelight-powerful-codegen.markdown

 ---
 layout: post
-title: SQLDelight's powerful codegen
+title: SQLDelight’s powerful codegen
 date: 2019-09-22 10:30:00
 tags: [sqldelight, kotlin]
 ---

+Users demand more from apps every year and 2019 feels as though this pressure has never been so high.
+Among many ways we can improve the user experience as developers, driving the interface from a local database is an easy way to achieve robustness and flexibility.
+This is especially the case with database tools that can broadcast changes in the data set to interested parties.

-Suppose you're writing a database-driven application using [SQLDelight](https://github.com/cashapp/sqldelight), and you need to present the same type of data in slightly different ways.
-It could be that they differ on how they're ordered, or just a subset of them.
+Suppose you’re writing a database-driven application using [SQLDelight](https://github.com/cashapp/sqldelight), and you need to present the same type of data in slightly different ways.
+It could be that they differ on how they’re ordered, or just a subset of them.

 SQLDelight automatically generates model objects for every query that you write.
-In many cases the types it generates are either from a single column (`SELECT id FROM Foo`) or from the star projection (`SELECT * FROM Foo`).
+In many cases, the types it generates are either from a single column (`SELECT id FROM Foo`) or from the star projection (`SELECT * FROM Foo`).
 The former being simple Kotlin String/Long/Int types, and the latter the type SQLDelight generates from your table definition.
-What happens then if you select a subset of the properties declared on your table?
+What happens, then, if you select a subset of the properties declared on your table?

 In this case SQLDelight will create a new type for every query, with its name being the named query: